premail/premail/README.md

 You need to have at least [Node](https://nodejs.org/en/download/) 12.x.

-MJML Quickstart has been tested up to 16.x and appears to work, with the caveat that **if you want to be able to use the `watch` function you need to stay at [Node 12.x](https://github.com/nodejs/Release#release-schedule)** because of a [limitation in gulp](https://github.com/gulpjs/glob-watcher/issues/55).
+Premail has been tested up to 16.x and appears to work, with the caveat that **if you want to be able to use the `watch` function you need to stay at [Node 12.x](https://github.com/nodejs/Release#release-schedule)** because of a [limitation in gulp](https://github.com/gulpjs/glob-watcher/issues/55).
 (This means you'll see an unfortunate number of depreciation warnings upon